How to Use Navigation Keys in Excel (6 Examples with Shortcuts)

 Scroll Lock then, Left/Right Arrow Moves left/right by a unit row

-Scroll Lock + CTRL + Arrow Keys Scrolls across large distances
+Scroll Lock then, Ctrl+Arrow Keys Scrolls across large distances

-• In addition to this, see the steps in the GIF for a live demonstration.
+You can see the steps in the following GIF for a live demonstration:

 navigation keys in excel with Scroll Lock

-Alternatively, we can also employ the Scroll Bars to navigate through rows and columns in an Excel worksheet.
+Ye can also use the Scroll Bars to navigate through rows and columns in an Excel worksheet.
+The following table lists the actions performed by the Scroll Bars keys:

 Keys Action